Set up a development environment

 kde-builder qt6-set

-It will take quite a while.
-Once it is done, proceed to Configure git.
+It will take quite a while to finish compiling.

 Configure git